stevana/scheduled-pipelines/README-unprocessed.md

 Just (Config (fromList [("A",2),("B",0)]))
 ```

-Which means both workers should be allocated to the $A@ stage.
+Which means both workers should be allocated to the $A$ stage.
 Let's say that
 we do that allocation and after 1 time unit passes both workers finish, that
 means that the $A$ input queue now has one item left on it, while the second
 stage ($B$) now has two items on its input queue.
 Since both workers are done,